forestgrape/coronavirus/diagnosis_and_viral_load.md

 Test for specific sequences in the genome of virions (positive single stranded RNA for coronaviruses).
 The amount of virions (called [viral load](#viral-load)) - can be determined with high specificity and sensitivity.

 > ###### PCR Test
 > A *PCR test* is a method to detect specific sequences of RNA or DNA.
 PCR doubles specific DNA/RNA strands in cycles called CT cycles.
-The concentration of the DNA/RNA double each round, at some point it is high enough to be detected by some helper method e.g. by optical fluorescence.
+The concentration of the DNA/RNA doubles each round, at some point it gets high enough to be detected by some helper method e.g. by optical fluorescence.
 The doubling cycles needed are called CT values.

 ##### From CT-value to Concentration
 As described the PCR method approximately doubles the viral_load each cycle until detectable by the helper method.
 To calculate to original viral load, one needs to undo the doubling-cycles.
 Thus a difference of 10 CT-cycles corresponds to an amplification of 2^10=1024: If 10 additional CT cycles are needed the starting viral load was 1024 times smaller ([Calculation](#calculation-of-viral-load-from-ct_value) in the Appendix).

 ##### PCR Detection Limit
 In theory a single sequence of RNA/DNA can be amplified.
-Practically PCR apparatuses have some detection limit often this is in the order of a few thousand copies per milliliter.
-This correspond to a maximal PCR cycle number (often 40).
+Practically PCR apparatuses have a detection limit.
+Often this is in the order of a few thousand copies per milliliter.
+This corresponds to a maximal PCR cycle number (often 40).

 #### Protein Detection
 Methods detecting proteins of virions are usually called antigen tests (virus proteins are called antigens since these proteins can be recognized by the immune system as harmful).
 * There are many different products of antigen tests which vary a lot in sensitivity and specificity.
-* The sensitivity and specificity of antigen tests tend to be lower than PCR based tests for most antigen test kits available as of December 2020.
+* The sensitivity and specificity of antigen tests tend to be lower than PCR based tests.

 > ###### Antigen Test
-> Proteins can act as antigens and there are ways to produce antibodies which bind to them.
-Often these tests give only binary results.
+> Proteins have specific binding patterns to other proteins.
+This is used by vertebrates to produces specific proteins (called antibodies) which bind to foreign/unwanted proteins (called antigens).
+Antigen test work similarly by detecting specific proteins of SARS-CoV-2 (antigens).

 ### Detect Infectious Virions
 [in work: to be checked and incomplete]
-Samples possibly containing virions can be put on cell or organ cultures.
+Samples, which possibly contain virions, can be put on cell or organ cultures.
 These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the samples.
 Virus and especially coronavirus culturing is difficult, therefore for routine diagnosis virus culturing is not suitable.
 However virus culturing is very useful for research purposes: e.g. to detect whether and how long infected individuals shed infectious virions.
 ##### Cell Cultures
 ##### Organ Cultures
 ##### Plague Assays
-The samples can be diluted to the point new virus colonies are originating from single virions can be distinguished.
-In this way the number of infectious virions can be determined.
+The samples can be diluted to the point, new virus colonies originating from a single virion can be distinguished.
+The number of virions in the dilution is then equal to the number of colonies.

 ### Detect Metabolism of Viruses
-Coronaviruses produce temporary RNA similar to mRNA of DNA based life forms can be detected by [PCR-Tests](#pcr-test).
-This RNA is *not* packaged into virions and therefore is degraded quickly.
-Because of the fast degradation, detecting temporary RNA means there are viruses with a running metabolism.
+Coronaviruses produce temporary RNA similar to mRNA of DNA based life forms.
+This temporary RNA can be detected by [PCR-Tests](#pcr-test).
+The temporary RNA is *not* packaged into virions and therefore is degraded quickly.
+Because of the fast degradation, detection of temporary RNA means there are viruses with a running metabolism.